Ted Agon - Author

 Curiosity is triggered and initiated by a stimulus.
 This stimulus can be external through one or more of the senses.
 A stimulus can also be internal from innate curiosity or through a prior intellectual experience.
 These stimuli can be either conscious or unconscious.

 Asking ourselves questions is a fundamental, inescapable drive of the human brain.
-It allows us to adapt, survive and thrive.
+It bears repeating; It allows us to adapt, survive and thrive.

 "The most important thing